A-yann-axel-V/Ytb-Downloader/README.md

 # Ytb-Downloader
-Python code using to download videos from youtube thanks to the url.
+Python code used to download videos from youtube thanks to the url.

   1- Copy the url of the video from youtube, paste it if necessary